How to Become a Nurse Practitioner in Canada: Province-by-Province Guide

 Finding your first NP role

 Most NP positions in Canada are in publicly funded settings: community health centres, family health teams, hospitals, NP-led clinics, and long-term care.
 In Ontario and BC, family health teams and community health centres are the most common entry points.
 In Saskatchewan and Manitoba, government-funded community clinic positions predominate.
-In Alberta, there is more variability, with some private pay roles also available.
+In Alberta, NP roles vary across publicly funded and other settings.
 New grad NPs consistently report that the transition from RN to NP involves a significant period of adjustment.
 Finding a role with structured onboarding, mentorship, or close interprofessional support is associated with better outcomes and lower early turnover.

 Maintaining registration